-Uterine fibroids* are benign (non-cancerous) tumors occurring in at least one quarter of all women.
-They can grow underneath the uterine lining, inside the uterine wall, or outside the uterus.
+Each year, roughly 65,000 myomectomies are performed in the United States to treat uterine fibroids – benign (non-cancerous) tumors occurring in at least one quarter of all women.
+They can grow underneath the uterine lining, inside the uterine wall or outside the uterus.

-While myomectomy is also performed laparoscopically, this approach can be challenging for the surgeon, and may compromise results compared to open surgery.
-Laparoscopic myomectomies often take longer than open abdominal myomectomies, and up to 28% are converted during surgery to an open abdominal incision.
+The conventional approach to myomectomy is open surgery, through a large abdominal incision to access the uterus and surrounding anatomy.
+Open surgery can cause significant pain, physical trauma and a long recovery process.
+While myomectomy surgery is also performed laparoscopically, this approach can be challenging for the surgeon, and may compromise results compared to open surgery.
+Laparoscopic myomectomy surgery often takes longer than open abdominal myomectomies, and up to 28% are converted during surgery to an open abdominal incision.

-- Shorter hospital stay (one day in most cases versus 3-5)
+- Shorter hospital stay (one day in most cases, versus 3-5)

 - Significantly less pain post-operatively (often only over-the-counter pain meds required)

-- Quicker recovery and return to normal activities (1-2 weeks versus 6-8 weeks)
+- Quicker recovery and return to normal activities (1-2 weeks, versus 6-8 weeks)

 - Fewer complications and less risk of infection

-- Less scarring: small, dime-sized incisions versus 6-8 inch scar
+- Less scarring (small, dime-sized incisions, versus 6-8 inch scar

 Khashayar Shakiba, MD